Maximiliano Susan: Career

 The following year Susan scored 15 goals in 16 matches, ranking third among the top scorers of the season after Eliseo Brown with 19.

 Susán consolidated himself as a prominent footballer in 1908 when he scored 18 goals in 17 matches, being called up for the Argentina national team that toured on Brazil.
 Susan made great performances, scoring 6 goals in 6 matches.

 Susan broke his own records in 1909, when he scored 33 goals in 23 matches with Estudiantes.
 On 25 May 1909, Susan became the player with the record of goals scored in a game (which still stands) after scoring 12 goals (the last 7 consecutively) for Estudiantes in the 18–0 win over Lomas A.C. at the 1909 Copa Competencia Jockey Club.
 The match was held in the Estudiantes field located on Avenida del Libertador and Oro street in Palermo.
 That was the largest defeat suffered by an Argentine football team to date (including professional era).
 But it was also the last day Lomas played football officially.
 On 10 June, Susan played for Alumni v English side Everton during their tour on South America.
 Susan left his place as spectator to replace Gottlob Weiss who can't be in time for the match.

 Estudiantes became the first Argentine team to tour on Brazil in 1910, but Susan was not part of the team so he travelled to Chile with the Argentina national team.
 Susan scored 4 goals in 4 matches.
 Susán made his third tour with Argentina in September 1912 being part of the team that went to Brazil.
 Susan scored 7 goals in 7 matches.
 That same year, Susan graduated as veterinary.

 One of the matches of the 1912 tour was against a Rio de Janeiro combined (named themselves "Brazil", as most of the regional representatives by then) At the end of the first half, Argentina was leading the score 3–0.
 Former President of Argentina Julio Argentino Roca went to the change room and tried to persuade the Argentine players to let Brazil win alleging diplomatic and commercial reasons.
-Nevertheless the footballers did not paid attention to him and in the second half Argentina scored two goals else for a decisive 5–0 win.
+Nevertheless, the footballers did not pay attention to him and in the second half Argentina scored two goals else for a decisive 5–0 win.

-On August 15, 1913, Susan scored 4 goals to Uruguay in Copa Lipton, becoming the first player to have scored four goals for Argentina.
+On 15 August 1913, Susan scored 4 goals to Uruguay in Copa Lipton, becoming the first player to have scored four goals for Argentina.

 Susan retired from football in 1916 at 28 years old.
-Nevertheless he continued linked to the sport working at the referee committee although he left his charge in 1941 alleging corruption in the body.
+Nevertheless, he continued linked to the sport working at the referee committee although he left his charge in 1941 alleging corruption in the body.
 In 1942 was elected mayor of Morón Partido although his tenure was short.

 Susan died in Haedo, Buenos Aires, in 1965.